ASPhilemon/meta-frontend-capstone/README.md

 # meta-frontend-capstone
-Meta frontend developer capstone project
+Codebase for the meta frontend developer capstone project